microsoft/jacdac-ddk/design/exmaples/kicad-slider/README.md

 # Example Slider Module for Jacdac, in KiCad

-This is an example / reference Jacdac module built in [KiCad](https://www.kicad.org/), an open-source PCB design suite.
+This is an example / reference Jacdac module for a slider potentiometer built in [KiCad](https://www.kicad.org/), an open-source PCB design suite.

 | Schematic | Board |
 | --- | --- |